charbugs/emphasize/README.md

 }
 ```

-The content of a markup reponse is a json object that holds the analysis results of the marker.
-The `markup` field is an array of objects that contains instructions what text sections of the webpage should be annotated.
-In the example the marker wants token number 2 ("talking") and 19 ("said") of webpage text to be highlighted.
-That is, a marker refers to text sections through the indices of the tokens list comming with an markup request.
-Note that the indices start by 0.
-Furthermore there is an optional `report` field that is shown in the user interface after the marker was succesfull applied.
+The content of a markup reponse is a JSON object that holds the analysis results of the marker.
+The `markup` field is an array of objects that contains indications which text sections of the web page should be annotated.
+In the example the marker wants token number 2 ("talking") and 19 ("said") of the web page text to be highlighted.
+That is, a marker refers to text sections through the indices of the tokens list comming with a markup request.
+Note that the indices start at 0.
+Furthermore, there is an optional `report` field that is shown in the user interface after the marker was successfully applied.

-The `markup` array can contain multiple instruction objects and these objects can have 4 different formats:
+The `markup` array can contain multiple objects that indicate the annotations and these objects can have 4 different formats:

 ```Javascript
 {